Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 You can find more information on how to use these functions and events in the Celo **[documentation](https://docs.celo.org/developer-guide/celo-for-eth-devs)**.
 The documentation also provides more details on how to interact with ERC-20 tokens and how to use them with the Celo network.

 Following this, You define your smart contract by giving it a name.
-In our case our contract name is `Gymnaseum`.
+In our case, our contract name is `Gymnaseum`.
 You can name it anything you want but ensure you keep it descriptive.

 ```solidity
 Contract Gymnaseum {